 3D printed exoskeleton lets handicapped girl use her arms for the first time

-Researchers at the Alfred I. duPont Hospital for Children in Wilmington, Delaware developed a 3D printed robotic exoskeleton enabling a handicapped child to move freely for the very first time.
+Researchers at the Alfred I. duPont Hospital for Children in Wilmington, Delaware developed a 3D printed robotic exoskeleton enabling a disabled child to move freely for the very first time.
 The patient, Emma, had been born into a condition known as arthrogryposis and would not gain the ability to lift her arms as she developed.
 The WREX exoskeleton was manufactured using a 3D printer to create a prosthetic light enough for Emma to use freely while incorporating hinged bars and resistance bands to help her move her arms in space with very little residual strength.
 The WREX was designed to assist arthrogryposis sufferers as young as six and offers the opportunity to scale production, allowing researchers to customize and print exoskeleton designs to each patient’s unique specifications using their own CAD software.

 3D printed hip fits the individual and reduces recovery time